 - Will your group be sustainable beyond your time at Northwestern?

 - Are other students interested in your organization?
-At least five total proposed members are required, including two officers.
+At least seven total proposed members are required, including two officers.
 (For Sports Clubs, the minimum is 15; religious and spiritual clubs is 10)

 - Will your organization be open to any interested student?
 Only new organizations that are open to all students will be considered for approval.